0xGreatApe/DiscordPriceBot/README.md

 # DiscordPriceBot

-A discord pricing bot to pull the latest price for $TROVE and display it in the channel
+A discord pricing bot to pull the latest price for Arbitrove tokens and display them

 # Reference